 Clinical clearance requirements (including but not limited to clinical site required immunizations, screening tests, criminal background screening, health screening, physical exam and drug screening) must be met prior to registering for clinical nursing courses.
-Students register for all clinical sections with the Coordinator Clinical Partnerships after completion of required clinical clearance requirements.
-The student's choice of clinical site location, day, time, and instructor is not guaranteed and students may be assigned by the clinical coordinator to available sites.
+Students are registered for clinical and course sections with the Coordinator Clinical Partnerships after completion of required clinical clearance requirements.
+The student's choice of clinical, lecture, lab site location, day, time, and instructor is not guaranteed and students may be assigned by the clinical coordinator to available sites, days, times.